Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Is Prime Okay for Kids?

-Although your child might be asking for Prime because it’s a popular beverage among kids, Prime doesn’t pan out as something that’s actually needed for your child.
+Although your child might be asking for Prime because it’s a popular beverage, Prime doesn’t pan out as something that’s actually needed.
+Water will suffice for most kids as an optimal hydration source.

 If you have a very active kid, or one who is participating in regular intensive exercise lasting more than an hour, then you can consider a rehydration drink, such as Prime Hydration without the caffeine.